 Exploring Arles sur Tech

-Arles sur Tech has grown up around its 8th century Benedictine Abbey.
-The Abbaye Sainte-Marie has a beautiful gothic cloister built in the 13th century and a large and impressive 18th century organ.
+The Abbey Sainte-Marie has a beautiful gothic cloister built in the 13th century and a large and impressive 18th century organ.
 Its most curious item though is a 4th century sarcophagus which once contained the relics of Saints Abdon and Sennen and continuously (and apparently inexplicably) secretes water.

-The town itself had three entrances in the 14th century and one of these, an arched stone gateway leads to the 'le Barri d'Amunt' with its impressive houses with balconies and attractive doorways.
-These were the homes of the rich families of Arles sur Tech.
+The town itself had three entrances in the 14th century and one of these, an arched stone gateway, leads to the 'le Barri d'Amunt' with its impressive houses with balconies and attractive doorways.
+These were once the homes of the rich families of Arles-sur-Tech.

 Places to visit nearby

 Head up into the hills from Arles-sur-Tech and there are two charming villages to visit nearby called Corsavy and Montferrer.

 At 768 metres altitude Corsavy is a small attractive village surrounded by wooded mountains.
 The drive to the village passes through beautiful scenery and on arrival you can admire the ancient houses, signal tower and its church.
 There are various walks from the village that you can do.

 Montferrer is another pretty mountain village at 830 metres altitude and sits below the ruins of a chateau from which you can see as far as the sea.
 The church was built in the 12th century and has a 14th century sarcophagus.
 There is even a small museum which tells the history fo a famous group of Catalan bandits known as the "Trabucayres".
 Again there are a number of walks that you can do from here.